 - Digital images allow for the use of computer-aided detection and objective breast density assessment software to aid the radiologist in interpreting the mammogram.

 UI Health recommendations:

 - Women begin annual screening mammography at age 40.

 - Women who are at an increased risk of breast cancer, for example due to family history breast cancer or a personal history of chest radiation for lymphoma, should have a conversation with their doctor about earlier screening and additional breast screening tests, such as MRI.

 - Women ages 35 to 39 may obtain one baseline mammogram.

 - Screening should continue as long as a woman is in good health and is expected to live 5 more years or longer.

 All women should be familiar with the known benefits, limitations, and potential harms linked to breast cancer screening.
 They also should know how their breasts normally look and feel and report any breast changes to a health care provider right away.

-A screening mammogram is your annual mammogram and is recommended for women who are 40 years or older, or for younger women with specific risk factors for breast cancer.
+A screening mammogram is recommended annually for women who are 40 years or older, or for younger women with specific risk factors for breast cancer.
 They are used for the early detection of breast cancer.

 What is a mammogram?